covid-19-impact-lab/sid/docs/source/reference_guides/states.rst

 -------------------

-Some of the states have stochastic transition that can be triggered by events that happened several periods earlier.
-For example, an infection in period t leads to symptoms only with a probability smaller than one and these symptoms set in after a stochastic incubation time that can last several days.
+Some of the states have stochastic transition that can be triggered by events that happened several days earlier.
+For example, an infection on day t leads to symptoms only with a probability smaller than one and these symptoms set in after a stochastic incubation time that can last several days.

 Such transitions are handled by countdowns.
 Countdowns are integer variables.
 They are negative if no change was triggered and positive otherwise.
-Each period they get reduced by one.
+Each day they get reduced by one.
 If they hit zero, the state variables they are associated with is changed.

-..
-Since all variables are booleans, the end of the countdown means just that the
-.. current value is negated.
-Thus the same countdown can be used for switches from
-..
-True to False and from False to True.

 We have the following countdowns: